Chain5/CommandR/README.md

 # SETUP:

-This app needs a postgresql database.
+This app has been deployed using Java 11 and needs a postgresql database.
 You need to init db before running this service in order to execute correctly liquibase script.
 We suggest to install run a docker container of postgresql.
 Execute the following command to start:

 docker run --name commander-postgres -e POSTGRES_PASSWORD=YOUR_PASSWORD -d -p 5432:5432 postgres